BeatrisIlieva/drf-react-gems/README.md

 -   Anonymous users can browse products and use guest shopping cart/wishlist

 > **Note:**
-> Guest users can add, remove, and update items in their shopping bag and wishlist, with each guest’s data kept in Local Storage.
+> Guest users can add, remove, and update items in their shopping bag and wishlist, with each guest’s data kept in `Local Storage`.
 When a guest registers or logs in, their shopping bag and wishlist are merged into their account.

 <p align="right" dir="auto"><a href="#drf-react-gems">Back To Top</a></p>